alcatrazEscapee/nios-ii-assembly-compiler/README.md

 # Assembly Compiler

-This is a trans-compiler which will generate source code for the Nios-II DE0 processor given input in a custom pseudocode.
+This is a trans-compiler which will generate source code for the Nios-II DE0 processor given input in a custom pseudocode (Pseudo-Assembly).

 ### Overview